Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-Scheiner was a Czech politician, and like Kramář associated with the Czech domestic resistance movement during World War I, the so-called "Mafia".
-He was the long-time leader of Sokol, both the Czech and the international organisation (he founded the latter in 1908).
+was a Czech lawyer and politician, and long-time leader of Sokol, both the Czech and the international organisation (he founded the latter in 1908).
 He was also editor-in-chief of their monthly Sokol.
-On 21 May 1915 he was arrested and charged with espionage but was released later that year and allowed to return to Prague.

-After the war he was for a period head of the Czechoslovak armed forces and also inspector general, but for the most part he dedicated the rest of his life to Sokol.
+After the war, he was, for a period, head of the Czechoslovak armed forces and also inspector general, but for the most part, he dedicated the rest of his life to Sokol.

 Quote(s) from the novel